Unstable Features

 im-a-teapot = true # This is a new option enabled by test-dummy-unstable.

-cargo +nightly build --out-dir=out -Z unstable-options
+cargo +nightly build --artifact-dir=out -Z unstable-options

 • -Z command-line flags are used to enable new functionality that may not have an interface, or the interface has not yet been designed, or for more complex features that affect multiple parts of Cargo.
 For example, the mtime-on-use feature can be enabled with: